ImmuneDynamics/ImmuneDynamics.github.io/workshops/masterclass2021.md

 ---

-This years ASI IgV Masterclass (Mon 25-Oct to Tue 26-Oct) will be on quantitative immunology, featuring talks and workshops on quantitative immunology, covering topics including imaging, single-cell analysis, and COVID-19/respiratory immunology.
+This years ASI IgV Masterclass (Mon 25-Oct to Tue 26-Oct) will be on quantitative immunology, feature talks on **Imaging** from Prof. Tri Phan (Garvan Institute) and Dr. Joanna Groom (WEHI), **single-cell analysis** from A/Prof. Fabio Luciani (UNSW) and Prof. Wei Shi (ONJCRI), and **COVID-19/respiratory immunology** from Prof. Stephanie Gras (La Trobe University) and Prof. Katherine Kedzierska.
+You can find out more about the talks, speakers, and registration information on **[this page](https://www.immunology.org.au/events/2021-IgV-Masterclass-on-Quantitative-Immunology/)**.

 [**More info**]()
 |